joaoocb/basic-nft/README.md

 # basic_nft
-Basic contract for a Non-Fungible Token on EOSIO
+Basic contract for a Non-Fungible Token